Paynter (horse): 2013: Comeback

-Retirement and Stud Career
+Retirement and stud career

 After the Breeders' Cup, Paynter was retired and shipped to WinStar Farm to begin his stud career.
 His initial stud fee was set at $25,000 for the 2014 breeding season.
 Before his arrival, WinStar commissioned a unique, colorful 20 ft long graffiti-style mural, created by Louisville street artist Braylyn Stewart.
 The artwork featured the slogan "Paynter: Awesome Heart", and was surrounded by quotations about the horse and assorted references to his racing career.
 The decision to use graffiti art as a promotional tool was to reflect Paynter's toughness and "street fighter" image.
 Artist Stewart also expressed hope that the artwork would help put graffiti art in a positive light and encourage young people to get involved with the arts.

 In 2017, the first of Paynter's offspring began racing, and his first winner was a two-year-old filly named Dark Artist, who won at Monmouth Park on July 30.

 Knicks Go became the first offspring of Paynter to win a Breeders' Cup race when he won the 2020 Breeders' Cup Dirt Mile in track record time.
 Knicks Go then went on to win the 2021 Pegasus World Cup and 2021 Breeders' Cup Classic.

+Death

+On November 10, 2023, WinStar Farm announced that Paynter, aged 14, was euthanized due to lameness.